🦉

 An ERC-4626 vault is designed to accumulate yield internally, which increases its NAV (net asset value) and allows users to redeem/unstake more underlying assets per receipt token over time.
 Vault earnings may come from issuers of the underlying assets and/or from deploying those assets directly into yield strategies, such as onchain lending.
 Every strategy has its own unique risk/reward profile.
 A vault's performance, solvency, and long-term viability ultimately depend on how well its strategy manages risk vs. yield opportunities across market cycles.

 Some yieldcoins are implemented simply as ERC-20 tokens without vault structures.
-These tokens are typically tokenized RWAs, such as T-Bills and money market funds.
-Other yield-bearing RWAs could also be tokenized into ERC-20 yieldcoins, including fixed income, mortgages, private credit, etc.
+These tokens are usually tokenized RWAs, such as T-Bills and money market funds.
+Other yield-bearing RWAs could also be tokenized into ERC-20 yieldcoins (e.g., mortgages, corporate debts, private credit).

-A yieldcoin's market price adjusts over time due to arbitrage forces that soft-peg it to the unit NAV.
-How closely its market price tracks the underlying value depends on how efficiently arbitrageurs can mint/redeem the yieldcoin.
-The resulting market liquidity determines whether the yieldcoin trades at a discount or premium to NAV.
+A yieldcoin's market price adjusts over time due to arbitrage forces that soft-peg it to the unit NAV, similar to stablecoins.
+How closely its market price tracks the underlying value depends on the vault’s/strategy’s solvency, collateral integrity, redeemability, market confidence, and arbitrage forces.
+The resulting secondary market liquidity determines whether the yieldcoin trades at a discount or premium to unit NAV.

-Since yieldcoins are tradable tokens, holders can sell them on exchanges to realize gains as the token's price gradually appreciates to reflect internal yield accrual.
-Yieldcoin holders can also supply them into DeFi protocols as collateral or liquidity to access additional leverage, yields, or utilities, enabling higher capital efficiency through composability.
+Since yieldcoins are tradable tokens, holders can sell them on exchanges to realize gains as the token price gradually appreciates to reflect yield accrual inside the vault.
+Yieldcoin holders can also supply their tokens into DeFi protocols as collateral or liquidity to access additional leverage, yields, or utilities, unlocking higher capital efficiency through DeFi composability.

 ℹ️

 Stablecoins may be used to mint yieldcoins, and yieldcoins may be redeemed for stablecoins, but yieldcoins are NOT stablecoins.
-They’re technically derivatives with different mechanics, properties, and risk profiles than stablecoins.
+Regulators may also treat certain yieldcoins as security tokens.

 Stablecoin & Yieldcoin Risks

 Stablecoins are NOT risk-free.
+Stablecoins may de-peg or lose value, and they are generally not insured by the government.
 While they are designed to maintain price stability, a stablecoin's health ultimately depends on its economic design, core infrastructure, collateral integrity, redeemability, market liquidity, security, transparency, and many other important factors.

-TerraUSD (UST), endogenously-backed by the LUNA token, was the largest stablecoin failure in history, wiping out over $40 billion in market value in 2022 (source: tradingview.com)
+TerraUSD (UST), endogenously-backed by the LUNA token, was the largest algorithmic stablecoin failure in history, wiping out over $40 billion in market value (source: tradingview.com)

-TerraUSD (UST), endogenously-backed by the LUNA token, was the largest stablecoin failure in history, wiping out over $40 billion in market value in 2022 (source: tradingview.com)
+TerraUSD (UST), endogenously-backed by the LUNA token, was the largest algorithmic stablecoin failure in history, wiping out over $40 billion in market value (source: tradingview.com)

 Even USDC, the world’s second largest fiat-backed stablecoin, experienced a significant de-peg temporarily during the US banking crisis of 2023 (source: tradingview.com)